near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 is the pure function of container image used, Rust compiler version and the NEAR implementation and is fully reproducible.

 ## Usage

+**Note**: These instructions are written to work on a x86_64-linux-gnu host.
+The QEMU can be built to run on other architectures and operating systems, and it should produce reproducible results, but instructions to do so are out of scope for this document.

 We build and run the cost estimator in the container to make sure config is fully reproducible.
 Please make sure that the container is given at least 4G of RAM, as running under emulator is rather resource consuming.